ThomasTJdev/nim_websitecreator/README.md

 - Plugins can do anything you want on Frontend and Backend.
 - Multiple users with different ranks.
 - 0 Dependency binary (Postgres required if using it, nothing required for SQLite).
-- Runs on any non-Windows Architecture and Device that can barely compile C code.
+- Runs on any non-Windows OS, Architecture and Hardware that can compile C code.
 - High Availability design by default.
 - NGINX Config, Vagrantfile and Dockerfile provided for DevOps.